Knowledge Ontario

 Knowledge Ontario was a non-profit organization supporting a number of related province-wide initiatives in Ontario, Canada, providing library and information resources, learning experiences and related services to people across all ages, locations, education levels and cultural institutions.
-Knowledge Ontario comprised five projects: Ask Ontario (or askON), Connect Ontario, Learn Ontario, Our Ontario and Resource Ontario, as well as the eResources Portal, which was launched in 2010.
-Knowledge Ontario has ceased operations, effective December 31, 2012.
+It comprised five projects: Ask Ontario (or askON), Connect Ontario, Learn Ontario, Our Ontario and Resource Ontario, as well as the eResources Portal, which was launched in 2010.
+Knowledge Ontario ceased operations on December 31, 2012.

 History

 Knowledge Ontario, formerly known as the Ontario Digital Library, was first conceptualized in the early-2000s during consultations between the Ontario Library Association (OLA) and provincial stakeholders representing Ontario's public libraries, colleges, universities, public schools, and government ministries.
 In 2003, OLA and the Knowledge Network for Learning (OKNL) submitted a business plan for the proposed organization to the Government of Ontario, and in 2004 the Ontario Ministry of Culture provided the organization with an initial grant of $750,000 to further develop project plans.
 Knowledge Ontario remained an entity under OLA until its incorporation in 2006.
 In the same year, the organization received $8 million in provincial funding from the Ministry of Culture and launched its first three services: Our Ontario, Ask Ontario, and Resource Ontario.
 Since then, Knowledge Ontario has also launched Connect Ontario, Learn Ontario, and the eResources Portal.